rancher/docs/content/rancher/v2.5/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 ### OS and Docker Requirements

+{{% tabs %}}
+{{% tab "Rancher v2.5.8+" %}}

+Our support for Windows servers matches the Microsoft official lifecycle for LTSC (Long-Term Servicing Channel) and SAC (Semi-Annual Channel) servers.

+For the support end dates for each Windows server, see the [Microsoft Documentation.](https://docs.microsoft.com/en-us/windows-server/get-started/windows-server-release-info)
+{{% /tab %}}
+{{% tab "Rancher before v2.5.8" %}}
 In order to add Windows worker nodes to a cluster, the node must be running one of the following Windows Server versions and the corresponding version of Docker Engine - Enterprise Edition (EE):

 - Nodes with Windows Server core version 1809 should use Docker EE-basic 18.09 or Docker EE-basic 19.03.